Post and Chat on|

 For all those concerned: The ISRM Archives survived the Marshall Fire in Boulder County Colorado on Thursday, December 30.
 Although 1400 structures were lost in Superior and Louisville, ISRM was a half mile away when the 100+ MPH winds stopped.
 That evening the storm front dropped 8 inches of snow on the area.
 Life (for ISRM) is back to normal.
 Thankfully, we preserved the ISRM library for such an event in the ISRM Slide Rule Instructions Library (22 Volumes) on Amazon, but archives would have been lost. |

-Welcome!
-Click Here for Introduction,
+Click the Slide Rule for Introduction,

-Museum Mission Statement, and Donation Policies
+ISRM Mission Statement, and Donation Policies.

 Slide Rule Galleries

+manufacturer, construction style, country/region, time period or application.
 Scroll down on the MENU on the left to go directly to a particular brand or to see other data.

 Slide Rule Library

-Scans of slide rule manuals and text books are organized into one of 12 areas:
+Scans of slide rule manuals and text books are organized into one of 15 areas: